-Recently, in the July 2018 issue of MAN, we featured a construction article for a sport-scale electric EDF powered Phantom II designed by Dan Savage.
-We just got the great news that molded parts for this all-wood DIY jet are now available.
+In the July 2018 issue of MAN, we featured a construction article for a sport-scale electric EDF powered Phantom II designed by Dan Savage.
+And since then, there have been great accessories made available to speed the building process of this iconic jet fighter.

-Rodger Hecht will be making the nose cone and tail cone, as well as the clear plastic canopy.
-The fiberglass parts will be primered in the molds, and he is using Dan’s original molds so you know the parts will kit.
+The exterior fiberglass parts will be primered in the molds, and he is using Dan’s original molds so you know the parts will kit.

 The F-4 uses a single fan with a single tailpipe hidden inside the twin engine nozzles.
 The model is designed for a 90mm fan and mini retractable landing gear.
 The nose cone and engine nozzles are molded fiberglass.
 You can also download full-color, photo-illustrated construction guides here.